 Context: So you got this person’s contact through someone else and you need a service or you have a request.
 Please, do not send just Hello.
 Instead, start with a mild greeting, accompany it with courtesies depending on the person you are texting and then state your reason for reaching out.
 All these should be in one message.

 It is extremely important you learn how not to waste people’s time.
 It is a fast paced world out there, people have varying commitments to respond to.
 Help them, by not wasting their time.
 When you send your messages at once, you are telling the other party: I value your time and I understand that the time spent answering my messages can be used for something else.

 F. That a person’s online status reads ‘active’ doesn’t mean they want to talk to you.
 This is very important especially when the said person is someone you look up to.
 Do not interpret your mentor’s ‘active’ online status to mean they want to talk at that time.

-People could be active online for a million and one reasons that has nothing to do with chatting or texting.
+People could be active online for reasons that have nothing to do with chatting or texting.
 When you send a message and they do not respond, don’t sulk or throw a “they are ignoring me” pity party.
 They may not be ignoring you.

 Similarly, do not put your mentor’s details out there without asking for their permission.
 Sensitive details such as phone number, email address, home/office address, should be treated with discretion.